epekel/projects/README.md

-# Personal projects can be found here
+# Personal and academic projects can be found here by navigating through the branches.